Oktogazh/Oktogazh.github.io/src/content/posts/Reviewing Lehöfer and Broersma (LexTALE).md

 Smith, N. _et al._ (2010) _The Signs of a Genius: Language Against the Odds_.
 Cambridge: Cambridge University Press.
 Available at: https://doi.org/10.1017/CBO9780511780530.

-**On how to create pseudo words using n-gram algorithms** _Claude E. Shannon: The Redundancy of English.
+**On how to create pseudo words using n-gram algorithms**

+New, B., Bourgin J., Barra J., and Pallier, C. (2004) *UniPseudo : A Universal Pseudoword Generator.* _ResearchGate_ [Preprint].
+Available at: https://doi.org/10.1177/17470218231164373.

+Shannon, Claude E. *The Redundancy of English.
 Aus: Cybernetics.
 The Macy Conferences 1946–1953.
 The Complete Transactions_ (1953).

-‘EXPRESS: UniPseudo : A Universal Pseudoword Generator | Request PDF’ (2024) _ResearchGate_ [Preprint].
-Available at: https://doi.org/10.1177/17470218231164373.